h3abionet/h3agwas/README.md

 * `chipdescription`: this is a standard file produced by Illumina for your chip which contains not only the chromosome/coordinate of each SNP but also the genomic position (measured in centimorgans).
 If you don't have this -- give the manifest file.
 All will work except your bim files will not contain genonomic positoin

-* `samplesheet`: This is Excel spreadsheet that Illumina provides which details each perfson in the study for whom you have genotyping results.
+* `samplesheet`: This is Excel spreadsheet or CSV (comma-separated only) that Illumina or a genotyping centre provides which details each perfson in the study for whom you have genotyping results.
 If you don't have it, you can set this variable to 0 or the empty string, in which case the output PLINK fam file will have unknown values for sex and phenotype.
-Alternatively, ifyou don't have it, you can make your own.
-There are three columns that are important: "Institute Sample Label", "Manifest Gender" and "Batch Comment".
+Alternatively, if you don't have it, you can make your own.

+There are three columns that are important: "Institute Sample Label", "Manifest Sex" and "Batch Comment".
 These must be there.
 The _label_ is the ID of the person.
 In the current workflow this ID is used for both the FID and IID.
 If you have a family study you may need to manually change the fam file.

 Please note that *we expect all entries in the sample IDs etc to be alphanumeric 0-9, Latin letters (NO accents!), underscore, space, hyphen*.
 The code may break otherwise.